paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Feb 19, 2026 - 3D printer
+Digging through my stuff to fix the Jukebox, I found another Pi.
+Instead of letting it just sit and wait, I installed a headless Octoprint version of the OS to connect to the Prusa printer.
+Also had an extra TTGO T-Journal that had a camera on it.
+Managed to update the firmware (ESP32) and get it working, now it's aimed at the printer and accessed through Octoprint.
+I should be able to get timelapse videos now.

 ## Feb 18, 2026 - Tabletop Jukebox
 I've been starting my day off in [https://github.com/DISTRHO/Cardinal/](Cardinal), downloading a continuous generative patch someone made and letting it loop.
 Helps me to settle into a good hyperfocus zone.
 No commercials.
 No monthly fees.